Freedom of the Company

 When a Freeman becomes a liveryman, the candidate is said to be 'enclothed': a livery gown is placed on them at the Court although normally only the Master, Wardens and the Clerk regularly wear their gowns at Company and City of London formal events, e.g. the two Common Halls and the United Guilds Service, and Lord Mayor's Show.

-Liverymen no longer have any local authority franchise in the City, but retain the exclusive right of voting in the election of the Lord Mayor of the City of London (Michaelmas 'Common Hall' 29 September) and for the Sheriffs (Mid-Summer 'Common Hall' 24 June) held in Guildhall as a ceremonial occasion.
+Liverymen no longer have any local authority franchise in the City, but retain the exclusive right of voting in the election of the Lord Mayor of the City of London (Michaelmas 'Common Hall' at the end of September) and for the Sheriffs (Mid-Summer 'Common Hall' at the end of June) held in Guildhall as a ceremonial occasion.
 The votes are made by 'acclamation' subject to a challenge/demand from the floor for a ballot which would be held a week later.
 Any two liverymen may nominate a candidate for the Freedom of the City.

-Within the Company only Liverymen may serve as chairmen of the standing committees and only Liverymen may apply for election to Court and further adcancement to be Wardens and Master.
+Within the Company only Liverymen may serve as chairmen of the standing committees and only Liverymen may apply for election to Court and further advancement to be Wardens and Master.